Lightning-AI/lit-llama/howto/unstructured_dataset.md

 ## Preparation

 1. Gather your text into an input file named `input.txt`
-2. Prepare it into train and validation sets with the follwoing script.
+2. Divide the data into training and validation sets using the following script:

     ```bash
     python scripts/prepare_any_text.py